matestack/matestack-ui-core/docs/api/000-base/40-isolated_component.md

 ### Example 6 - Use custom data in isolated components

 Like described above it is possible to use custom data in your isolated components.
 Just pass them as a hash to `public_options` and use them in your isolated component.
-Be careful, because `public_options` are visible in the raw html response from the server as they get passed to a vue component.
+Be careful, because `public_options` are visible in the raw html response from the server as they get passed to a Vue.js component.

 Lets render a collection of models and each of them should rerender when a user clicks a corresponding refresh button.
 Our model is called `Match`, representing a soccer match.
 It has an attribute called score with the current match score.